chris-sanders/chris-sanders.github.io/_drafts/2019-02-07-charm-template-pytest.md

 ### Submodule example
 As an example we'll add the [layer-version][layer-version] into the previously created template.
 This layer creates a version file from a git tag at build time and uses that as the 'Version' field in the charm.
-It's not global because the version field is intended for *software version* not charm version.
+It's not in the index because the version field is intended for *software version* not charm version.
 However, until charm version is supported as a field I'm co-opting it in my charms as I find the charm version more relevant than the software version since I can